duongquangduc/Data-Scientist-ND-Capstone-Project/reports/Capstone-Project-Proposal.md

 model to predict churn users with Spark and its machine learning frameworks.

 ### Problem Statement
 The churn action is defined as the cancellation of a user account.
-Based on the large dataset Sparkify, we need to build a model to predict which users are likely to cancel the subscription of the service.
+Based on the large dataset Sparkify, we will build a model to predict which users are likely to cancel the subscription of the service.